primakov/DuneAI-Automated-detection-and-segmentation-of-non-small-cell-lung-cancer-computed-tomography-images/README.md

 * Prognostic power of segmentations (to reproduce the Kaplan Meier curves for survival prediction, based on the RECIST and tumor volume calculated from automatic and manual contours)
 * 'In-silico' clinical trial (to reproduce the results for time/varibility assessment and qualitative preference score)
 * Comparison to a published method (to reproduce the results of comparison of proposed method to a published method)
+* Software for qualitative assesment (Executable software (Windows only) for participation in the qualitative contour preference assesment)

 #### **Links for extra software:**

-* Software for qualitative assesment (Executable software (Windows only) for participation in the qualitative contour preference assesment)  LINK TO ZENODE
 * Conversion of DICOM to nrrd was done using **Precision Medicine Toolbox**.
 Project GitHub Repository link: <https://github.com/primakov/precision-medicine-toolbox>